redeyes2015/redeyes2015.github.io/cv-eng.md

 ----------
 Sep 2022 - Present (3 years)

-1. Maintain LINE Fact Checker service, which allow the user to search related rumor articles and see verified results from our partners.
-    * Backend: Java with Spring Boot; Front-end: Vue 2
-    * Release search-by-image (OCR) in 2023, search-by-voice (STT) in 2024

-2. Maintain various services and campaign events for TW Sticker OA
+1. Maintain various services and campaign events for TW Sticker OA
+    * Coordinate between different groups to realize each service, including teams in KR and JP
     * Create services in Go to recommend sticker and theme products to users
     * Design the architecture and coordinate the integration project with CHT, which allows users to subscribe LINE sticker premium plan from CHT
     * Design the architecture and coordinate the "Sticker Review" events every year since 2022
         * Backend: Go, Kotlin with Spring Boot; Front-end: Next.js
+        * In 2023, gained 2M UU, 7.2M PV
-        * In 2024, using Kafka and Playwright to generate snapshots for each user
+        * In 2024, using Kafka and Playwright to generate snapshots for each user, without blocking the web service
-    * Cooridnate "Chinese New Year" event in 2023, which rewarded users for sending stickers from a specific list to his/her friends.
+    * Coordinate "Chinese New Year" event in 2023, which rewarded users for sending stickers from a specific list to his/her friends.
         * Reusing existing code base, and migrate from legacy deploy pipeline to Kubernetes
         * Test for heavy traffic (at max: ~1M messages / second)
+        * In 2023, gained 3.3M UU, 18M PV
         * In 2024, we extract the core parts and integrate with another internal service, so that Biz side could create similar event easily

+2. Maintain LINE Fact Checker service, which allow the user to search related rumor articles and see verified results from our partners.
+    * Backend: Java with Spring Boot; Front-end: Vue 2
+    * The web has ~1K Daily PV, ~13K MAU
+    * Release search-by-image (OCR) in 2023, search-by-voice (STT) in 2024

 3. Making campaign events for TW VOOM since 2023
     * Use code base and infra taken over from the other team, do migration due to internal service updates, and update for spec change
     * Backend: Java with Spring Boot; Front-end: Next.js, Nuxt, Gatsby
+    * For 2025 CPBL all-start voting event, gained 540K UU, ~4.3M PV

 LINE Taiwan - UIT Engineer
 ----------